Jim Hamilton (rugby union): Rugby career

 In 2008 Hamilton signed a three-year contract with Edinburgh Rugby.
 Hamilton moved to Gloucester for the 2010–11 season.

-He was appointed captain of Gloucester Rugby for the 2012–13 season under their coach Nigel Davies.
+He was appointed captain of Gloucester for the 2012–13 season under their coach Nigel Davies.

 On 12 December 2012, it was announced Hamilton would leave Gloucester at the end of the season to join French club Montpellier on a three-year contract.
 On 28 May 2014, it was announced that Hamilton would leave Montpellier to return to England to join Saracens.
 During his time at Saracens he helped them win the Premiership title in 2015 and 2016, and also helped Saracens win the European Champions Cup in 2016 and 2017.